 - 1. Turn the machine on and allow for self-tests. - 2.
 Apply probe to the patient's finger, ear lobe, forehead, or foot. - 3.
 Allow machine to register saturation level.
 This may take up to 45 seconds. - 4.
 Record saturation percent (SaO2), pulse rate and time. - 5.
 Verify pulse rate on machine with actual pulse of patient. - 6.
-Monitor critical patients continuously until arrival at the destination. - Document percent of oxygen saturation every time vital signs are recorded and in response to efforts to correct hypoxemia. - 8.
+Monitor critical patients continuously until arrival at the destination. - 7.
+Document percent of oxygen saturation every time vital signs are recorded and in response to efforts to correct hypoxemia. - 8.
 In general, normal saturation is 97-99%.
 Below 94%, suspect a respiratory compromise. - 9.
 Use the pulse oximetry reading as an added tool for patient evaluation, another clinical finding.
 Remember to treat the patient, not the machine. - 10.
-The pulse oximetry reading should not be used to withhold oxygen from a patient in respiratory distress, or when it is the standard of care to apply oxygen despite a good SaO2, such as chest pain. - 11.
 Factors which may reduce or otherwise alter reliability of pulse oximetry readings: - Poor peripheral circulation-blood volume, hypotension, hypothermia. - Low blood hemoglobin concentration. - Excessive pulse ox sensor movement. - Fingernail polish-should be removed with nail polish remover. - Carbon monoxide bound to hemoglobin-250 times greater than oxygen to hemoglobin. - Irregular or rapid heart rhythms-atrial fibrillation, SVT, etc. - Jaundice.